-• Contraindication to either one of the trial arms (e.g., evidence of pre-eclampsia).
-Note that pre-eclampsia may develop after randomisation (see secondary outcomes, Section 8.2.1);

-- Severe hypertension (i.e., BP ≥160mmHg systolic or ≥110mmHg diastolic) until BP is controlled (For WILL, 'controlled' blood pressure is defined as an sBP <160mmHg and dBP <110mmHg.) - Major fetal anomaly anticipated to require neonatal care unit admission; - Participation in another timing of delivery trial.
+- Contraindication to either one of the trial arms (e.g., evidence of pre-eclampsia).
+Note that pre-eclampsia may develop after randomisation (see secondary outcomes, Section 8.2.1); - Severe hypertension (i.e., BP ≥160mmHg systolic or ≥110mmHg diastolic) until BP is controlled (For WILL, 'controlled' blood pressure is defined as an sBP <160mmHg and dBP <110mmHg.) - Major fetal anomaly anticipated to require neonatal care unit admission; or - Participation in another timing of delivery trial.
+This includes prior participation in WILL.

-4.3.
-Co-enrolment
+4.3 Co-enrolment